USS Erie (PG-50): España incident

-At 8 AM we dropped anchor behind the breakwater at Port Musel near Gijon in the Basque Republic, a Loyalist stronghold overlooking the Bay of Biscay.
+At 8 AM we dropped anchor behind the breakwater at Port El Musel near Gijón in the Basque Republic, a Loyalist stronghold overlooking the Bay of Biscay.
 Our mission was to evacuate Americans and other accredited nationals.

 Mist surrounded the horizon to the seaward and clung above the snow-capped Cantabrian Mountains inland.
 Boats were dipping alongside the lowered gangway as we prepared to send a party ashore.
 Twenty or thirty men stood by on deck.

 The Officer of the Deck called attention to a rising plume of dirt on the hillside a mile away, thought it blasting in the quarry.
 We heard no sound.
 Some reported a second upheaval, but still we paid little attention.

 Nearby, a second later, the crashing sound of a large shell landing was accompanied by the sight of harbor water and sand cascading on high.
 The distance away was equivalent to seven short city blocks.
 A trolley passing leisurely along the waterfront leaped forward, clanging madly, as the motorman drove to safety.

 We supposed the town was under bombardment.
 It never occurred to us that we might be the target.
 Commander Hanson ordered all hands to stand by and to move out of range.
 Large United States ensigns flew at the flagstaff aft and on the foremost top, although it is doubtful if they could be recognized far away.

 Identification of a battleship's silhouette six miles at sea indicated the intruder was the rebel warship España.
 At any event, before we changed position, she sailed off on a westerly course in a cloud of black smoke.